partyfavorphoto/XMRT-Ecosystem/README.md

 ## 🛠️ CI Workflow Fix
 - 2025-07-24 17:21 UTC
 - Removed explicit 'version:' field from pnpm/action-setup to resolve version mismatch in GitHub Actions.
 Now uses only the version specified in package.json.

+## 🚀 CI/CD Workflow Added
+- 2025-07-24 17:39 UTC
+- Custom build.yml for Vite/React frontend and Streamlit backend.
+- Runs on push and PR, Node 18 and Python 3.9.